Credit points: 15

 Graduate capabilities & intended learning outcomes

 - Students are provided with a research problem related to the theory and/or application of electrodynamics, and are expected to address it analytically and/or numerically.
-The background, conceptual framework, approach and results are summarized in a written report.
+Students summarise the background, conceptual framework, approach and results in a written report.

 04. Use standard technical software to implement computational solutions to problems too complex for analytical mathematical solutions.

-- Computational skills will be further extended during workshops by students writing an extended program in Matlab to model and thus solve a difficult problem in atomic physics or quantum optics.
-The program will include extensive in-line documentation as per standard professional programming practice.
+- Computational skills will be developed by students during workshops.
+Students apply these skills by a writing an extended program in Matlab to model and thus solve a difficult problem in electrodynamics..

 Select to view your study options…